Date of Award

 The data was collected from across all supervisory ranks, which were broken into four categories: Top Command which included women who had achieved the rank of Chief or its equivalent, Command, which included Assistant Chiefs, Commanders and Majors or their equivalent rank, Mid-Managers, which included Captains and Lieutenants or their equivalent rank and First Line Supervisors, comprised of Sergeants or its equivalent rank.

 Although not all of the hypotheses were supported, new information was gathered and utilized to challenge long held beliefs concerning women in policing and their viability in leadership positions.

 Montejo, Karin, "Success Factors of Women Who Have Achieved Positions of Command in Law Enforcement" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 292.